bcoles/kasld/docs/usage.md

 guaranteed residual entropy (virtual/physical), leaks succeeded/total, how many distinct hardening controls were observed foiling a leak, unpatched CVE-class count, and the most load-bearing hardening action still available.
-The host label is the snapshot's filename (`-j` carries no hostname), so each file must be named after its host at collection time; this tool does no collection or transport itself.
+The host label is the snapshot's filename, so each file must be named after its host at collection time; this tool does no collection or transport itself.
+The filename rather than the document's own `host` field, because the label is the operator's to choose — a fleet's asset id need not be the machine's UTS name — and because a replayed snapshot states no host of its own.
 Output is an aligned text table by default, or `--markdown` (issue trackers), `--csv` (spreadsheets), or `--json` (further tooling).
 A file that is not a valid `kasld -j` snapshot is skipped with a warning rather than aborting the report.

 `src` is the snapshot's fact source — `live`, `replay`, or `?` for a snapshot predating the field.
 It qualifies every column to its right: a replay reaches